mincong-h/mincong-h.github.io/_posts/2019-08-13-how-to-fix-bug-with-legacy-framework.md

 2.0+ have been available since [2013](https://github.com/jersey/jersey/releases/tag/2.0), but we are still using Jersey 1.x because of Nuxeo Server: we develop on top of it.
-So as far as Nuxeo don't upgrade to Jersey 2.x, we cannot upgrade.
+So as far as Nuxeo doesn't upgrade to Jersey 2.x, we cannot upgrade.

 **Read Javadoc**.
 Reading Javadoc is a good way to understand the code.
 For Jersey 1.x, I found Javadoc in